leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 on background and a completion event which carrying response/error should be notified to process.
 ~~~

->  Note: Tim Jonh's has written a very good article to explain the usage of POSIX AIO API(see reference [[1]](http://www.ibm.com/developerworks/linux/library/l-async/)), I like that article very much in general, but if the terminology of "asynchronous" can align with POSIX definition, that would be perfect.
+>  Note: Tim Jonh's has written a very good article to explain the usage of POSIX AIO API(see refe
+>  rence [[1]](http://www.ibm.com/developerworks/linux/library/l-async/)), I like that article very much in general, but if the terminology of "asynchronous" can align with POSIX definition, that would be perfect.

 ```
 TO-DELETE